Content Area Requirements

 Content Area Specialist: Ralf Widenhorn | ralfw@pdx.edu | 503-725-3898

-Proficiency: Demonstrate your proficiency in this contact area by completing a degree (bachelor’s, post-baccalaureate, master’s, or doctorate) in English Literature, or by completing coursework in the following areas:
+Proficiency: Demonstrate your proficiency in this content area by completing a degree (bachelor’s, post-baccalaureate, master’s, or doctorate) in:

 Tests required for licensure: NES (English Language Arts) or Praxis (English Language Arts)